 The only premium brand in the list, BMW, even under BMW Motorrad, gets a substantial 5-year, 200,000-kilometer warranty that is also transferable in addition to being comprehensive.
 Being transferable means that you’re able to sell the vehicle to another party and they get to reap the remaining years of coverage.
 Though other brands may also give you a transferability clause, BMW makes this policy in the warranty known.

 One of the lengthiest warranties that you can get in the Philippines is under Hyundai Philippines.
-While they do allow for 5 years only, you can go as far as you want within those 5 years and still be covered under warranty.
-You can circumnavigate the globe within 5 years, or run a million kilometers and still be covered as long as it’s within the 5-year warranty period.
+However, as the South Korean brand has undergone a change in management, the warranty has been tweaked a bit to cover 200,000 kilometers instead of the previous unlimited mileage warranty.
 With that being said, your Hyundai Venue, or your Hyundai Santa Fe is in good hands with the policy in place, but any Hyundai is covered by this policy so take your pick.

 Chery (7 years or 200,000 kilometers and more)